MoseleyBioinformaticsLab/SAGA_optimize/doc/index.rst

 ..
-SAGA-optimize documentation master file, created by sphinx-quickstart on Sat Feb 23 16:11:07 2019.
+SAGA_optimize documentation master file, created by sphinx-quickstart on Sat Feb 23 16:11:07 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SAGA-optimize's documentation!
+Welcome to SAGA_optimize's documentation!
 =========================================

 .. toctree::